The only

 Globes.
 'Les Globes de

-Coronelli' (click on 'en images' for images, including 12 details of
+Coronelli' (click on 'en images' for scans, including 12 details of

 the terrestrial globe and 11 details of the celestial - Bibliothèque